Nounail/2D-Platformer/README.md

 ## References

-Most of the game assets are from https://opengameart.org/content/2d-dungeon-and-roguelike-1 Sound EFX was made by a friend
+Most of the game assets are from https://opengameart.org/content/2d-dungeon-and-roguelike-1

+Sound EFX was made by a friend

-Start Screen crated from Adobe Firefly
+Start Screen created from Adobe Firefly

+Had a lot of help from Brother

 ## Future Development
 None